Shooting the Messenger

 Director General, Dan Bresnahan, the leader of, for lack of a more appropriate label I refer to as the character assassins, had told Chrétien during the ambassador's investigation into my allegations that a Special Appraisal, with which both his Directors, Gordon and Dunseath agreed, was being prepared and that this Special Appraisal would rate me "unsatisfactory on all rating factors."

-Chrétien, even after being told about The Appraisal From Hell still included in his report to Massé the following observations, for which I will always be grateful even if it makes one wonder what was really on the ambassador's mind:
+Chrétien, even after being told about this obscene appraisal still included in his report to Massé the following observations, for which I will always be grateful even if it makes one wonder what was really on the ambassador's mind:

 During the interview, Mr. Payeur came across as an intelligent, self-possessed and articulate young man.
 He gave a clear, objective and cogent presentation of his views on the issues without in any way personalizing them or criticizing his superiors (italics mine).